Easter Egg Decorating Tips

 Hard Cooked Egg in the Oven Directions PDF

 Empty your eggs if you want to keep them for a long time and bring them out to display year-after-year.
-If you want to keep your decorated eggs for a long time, you can strengthen them by covering them with layers of paper towels or similar paper stuck on with white glue or homemade flour-and-water paste.
+You can also strengthen your decorated eggs by covering them with layers of paper towels or similar paper stuck on with white glue or homemade flour-and-water paste.
 Here’s how to empty eggs.

 Empty Egg Directions PDF